-Before you have an artist website built for you or you build a site with WordPress, spend some time learning about digital marketing.
-I think that you will benefit more from spending time learning how to build brand awareness and an online presence than you would spending time building a website.
+Before you have an artist website built for you or you build a site with WordPress, you should take some time learning about digital marketing.
+I think that you will benefit more from spending time learning how to build brand awareness and an online presence than you would by spending time learning how to build a website.

 The sites listed above make it easy for you to have your art available for purchase in minutes.

 I use and recommend WordPress.
 WordPress is easy to use and a large community that helps and support others.
 YouTube also provides How-To videos for building WordPress sites.